Center for Israel Education (CIE) announces a 2nd Cohort (3-year initiative) Israel Education Grant for

-- On-site professional development with CIE faculty at no cost to you; we will come once a year for a two-day visit and will offer a wide variety of materials, activities and units that your teachers can implement in their classrooms.
+- On-site professional development with CIE faculty (once a year for a two-day visit) including a wide variety of materials, activities and units that your teachers can implement in their classrooms.

-- A matching grant of up to $2,500 per year for your school to invest in achieving your goals; we will approve expenditures relating to your school’s needs, including purchase of materials and software tools, food, space and materials costs for teacher workshops, registration for the CIE week long summer workshop, stipends for teacher-leaders, and more.
+- A matching grant of up to $2,500 per year for your school to invest in achieving you r goals; approved expenditures relating to your school’s needs include but are not limited to purchase of materials and software tools, food, space and materials costs for teacher workshops, registration for CIE workshops and seminars, stipends for teacher-leaders, and more

 - Free subscriptions for select CIE curriculum units for your students

 - Ongoing mentoring with leaders in Israel education